DarkSide (hacker group)

-DarkSide is a cybercriminal hacking group, believed to be based in Eastern Europe, that targets victims using ransomware and extortion; it is believed to be behind the Colonial Pipeline cyberattack.
-It is thought that they have been able to hack and extort money from around 90 companies in the USA alone.
+DarkSide is a cybercriminal hacking group, believed to be based in Russia, that targets victims using ransomware and extortion; it is believed to be behind the Colonial Pipeline cyberattack.
 The group provides ransomware as a service.

 DarkSide itself claims to be apolitical.

 Targets

 DarkSide is believed to be based in Eastern Europe, likely Russia, but unlike other hacking groups responsible for high-profile cyberattacks it is not believed to be directly state-sponsored (i.e., operated by Russian intelligence services).
 DarkSide avoids targets in certain geographic locations by checking their system language settings.
 In addition to the languages of the 12 current, former, or founding CIS countries the exclusion list contains Syrian Arabic.
 Experts state that the group is "one of the many for-profit ransomware groups that have proliferated and thrived in Russia" with at least the implicit sanction of the Russian authorities, who allow the activity to occur so long as it attacks foreign targets.
 The language check feature can be disabled when an instance of ransomware is built.
 One such version was observed in May 2021.
 Additionally, DarkSide does not target healthcare centers, schools, and non-profit organizations.

 Ransomware code used by DarkSide resembles ransomware software used by REvil, a different hacking group; REvil's code is not publicly available, suggesting that DarkSide is an offshoot of REvil or a partner of REvil.
 DarkSide and REvil use similarly structured ransom notes and the same code to check that the victim is not located in a Commonwealth of Independent States (CIS) country.